-- Use your judgment and be responsible in your use of social media - Respect the values of DPD France and/or its subsidiaries in any communications related to our business - Make a clear distinction between professional and personal communications/posts - Prohibit posting photographs of individuals and tagging them without their consent means any supplier, subcontractor, partner or customer, intermediary, and more generally, any third party to DPD France and/or its subsidiaries with whom it intends to create or has already created a business relationship means any person working for and being paid directly by DPD France and/or its subsidiaries, regardless of the term of their contract (indefinite or fixed-term), including people under training or apprenticeship contracts means any person in charge of ensuring compliance with the ethics framework within DPD France and/or its subsidiaries means any legal representative, the Chief Executive Officer (CEO) of DPD France and/or its subsidiaries means the group composed of GeoPost SA means any financial or moral, material or immaterial benefit offered or received in the context of a past, present and/or certain or potential future business relationship Examples: Customer and supplier gifts: means any tangible or intangible benefit, any form of hospitality (meals, entertainment, accommodation, etc.) offered or received in the context of a past, present and/or potential future business relationship Examples: Meals in restaurant: Inviting a client to lunch; Invitation to a sporting or cultural event: Invitation to a concert by a service provider; Trade show invitation: Invitation to a trade show from a supplier of electric vehicles; Seminar invitations: Invitation by a client to a seminar to speak at a round table on "technologies of the future"
+Business Partner means any supplier, subcontractor, partner or customer, intermediary, and more generally, any third party to GeoPost/DPDgroup with whom it intends to create or has already created a business relationship Business Unit or BU means any entity in which GeoPost SA holds, directly or indirectly, a majority stake or may have a controlling power overthe decisions of top management and/or governance bodies Employee means any person working for and being paid directly by GeoPost SA or a GeoPost/DPDgroup BU, regardless of the termof their contract (indefinite or fixed-term), including people under training or apprenticeship contracts Ethics Officer means any person in charge of ensuring compliance with the ethics framework within each BU Executive means any legal representative, the Chief Executive Officer(CEO) of the BU or any member of the Senior Management Team (SMT) or similar body GeoPost/DPDgroup means the group composed of GeoPost SA and all its BUs Gift means any financial or moral, material or immaterial benefitoffered or received in the context of a past, present and/orcertain or potential future business relationship Examples: Customer and supplier gifts: Boxes of chocolates, branded gifts,discounts, rebates, services, transport upgrades, etc. Hospitality means any tangible or intangible benefit, any form of hospitality(meals, entertainment, accommodation, etc.) offered or received in the context of a past, present and/or potential future business relationship Examples: Meals in restaurant: Inviting a client to lunch; Invitation to a sporting or cultural event: Invitation to a concert by a service provider; Trade show invitation: Invitation to a trade show from a supplier of electric vehicles; Seminar invitations: Invitation by a client to a seminar to speak at a round table on "technologies of the future" Human ResourcesDepartment means the departmen